Stopping Illegal SMS Traffic

 How to get your URLs whitelisted

-To get your URLs whitelisted with us, simply go to “URL Whitelist”, located in the main menu of our homepage.
-You will then be able to submit the URLs you wish to use.
-You can always apply for new URLs.
+To learn how to get your URLs whitelisted with us, check out our guide here.
 Within normal working hours, we will process your application quickly and efficiently.
 Free of charge.
 For all countries (except Norway) the following applies:

 - The domains for the links must be registered.